JBowser99/BOB-CTO-WEBSITE/README.md

 2. After downloading and extracting the project ensure you first run this command in the root directory of the project: "npm install next".
 In my application it was saying it needed this re downloaded in order to run after uploading it to Github.

-3. To run the development / Testing Server: "npm run dev" or "yarn dev".
+3. To run the Development / Testing Server: "npm run dev" or "yarn dev".

 Thank you all!